Skip to main content

 Details of the proposal for the Grimsby to Walpole transmission line, including any consultation events being held, are available on the National Grid’s website for this project.

-Consultation
+Consultation timeline

-The first phase of community consultations took place between the months of January and March 2024.
+The first phase of community consultations took place between 18 January and 13 March 2024.
 Local consultations were held at community centres in Wisbech and Walpole.
 This was a non-statutory consultation.
+More information about this consultation, including the documents which were shared, can be found on National Grid’s website.

-NGET have identified the need for additional land take since undertaking their statutory consultation in Summer 2025, and so are undertaking an additional targeted additional consultation.
-The consultation is running from Thursday 9 April 2026 until Monday 11 May 2026.
-The documents can be viewed online via the document libraries of the EGL 3 and EGL 4 project website and of the Grimsby to Walpole project website.
+NGET identified the need for additional land take since undertaking their statutory consultation in Summer 2025, and undertook an additional targeted consultation.
+The consultation ran from Thursday 9 April 2026 until Monday 11 May 2026.

 More information can be found on the Planning Inspectorate’s webpage for this project.